 Unfortunately, while these psychologists and writers agree that man has an urge for ideals they disagree as regards the source, the meaning and the purpose of this urge in the nature of man and, therefore, as regards its relation to his activities.
-According to Freud, it has its source in the sex urge and its object is to provide man with a substitute activity (in the form of Religion, Politics, Morality, Art and Science) for the thwarted and obstructed activity of the sexual instinct.
-Adler is of the opinion that it results from the instinct of self-assertion.
+According to Freud, it has its source in the sex urge and its object is to provide man with a substitute activity (in the form of Religion, Politics, Morality, Art and

+Science) for the thwarted and obstructed activity of the sexual instinct.
+Adler is of the opinion that it results from the instinct of selfassertion.
 When an individual is unable to satisfy a particular desire for power he creates the desire for a suitable ideal and strives after it to compensate for his sense of inferiority.
-McDougall thinks that the ideal impulse is the outcome of a combination of all the instinct of self-assertion.
+McDougall thinks that the ideal impulse is the outcome of a combination of all the instincts (known as the sentiment of the self-regard) and sub-serves the particular instinct of selfassertion.
 Karl Marx has advanced the view that ideals are rooted in the economic urge of man and are no more than distorted reflections of his economic conditions.
 Thus all these writers, in spite of their differences of opinion, agree on the following points:

-- (a) That ideals are not the result of an independent urge of human nature. - (b) That they are derived from and sub-serve one or more of those desires and impulses of man, known as the instincts, which man shares with the animals and the object of which is the maintenance of the life of the individual and the race.
+- (a) That ideals are not the result of an independent urge of human nature. - (b) That they are derived from and subserve one or more of those desires and impulses of man, known as the instincts, which man shares with the animals and the object of which is the maintenance of the life of the individual and the race.